 - 4 cloves garlic

 - 2 tablespoon hoisin sauce

-- 2 tsp Sesame seeds (black and white mix)
+- 2 teaspoon Sesame seeds (black and white mix)

 - Wash and shred (if not already shredded) the kale and Cavolo Nero.
 Set aside.

 - In a deep frying pan or an oak, placed on medium fire, put in half of the coconut oil.
 Add the shredded kale and Cavolo Nero, broccoli florets and cook for 1 min.
 Add the sliced mushrooms, sliced red/orange pepper, the carrot and courgettes shavings.
 Cook for another 6-7 minutes tossing a couple of times.
 Add the garlic some soy sauce and the Hoisin sauce.
 Allow cooking for a further 1-2 minutes Turn heat off whenever ready.

 - Meanwhile, in a pan, set on medium fire, put in the remaining coconut oil and place the fish fillets, sprinkle some soy sauce or a little salt and pepper and cook on both sides for 4-6 min on each side depending on size and thickness of the filet.

 - When ready, prepare the plates and serve with a sprinkle of mixed sesame seeds and of course some red chilli or some sweet chilli sauce if you fancy.